 Hobby Income and Expenses

-If the activity is a hobby, you will report the income on Form 1040, Line 21.
-The income won’t be subject to self-employment tax and you can only deduct hobby expenses up to the amount of your income from the hobby.
+If the activity is a hobby, you will report the income on Schedule 1, line 8 of Form 1040.
+The income won’t be subject to self-employment tax.

 You won’t be able to claim the home office deduction.
 You can only claim that deduction if you have business income.